markgyoni/geopol/docs/Getting_Started/Recipe_Changes.md

 :::caution

-Even with these changes, some recipes still conflict.
+Even with these changes, some recipes may still conflict.
 If you find the same crafting recipe for two different items, please use the **Treated Wood Crafting Table** from **Engineer's Decor**.

 :::